-Starfield is Bethesda Softworks’ next big project, and it has now been in the making for the best part of a decade.
+Starfield is Bethesda Softworks’ next big project, and it has been in the making for the best part of a decade thanks to director Todd Howard's vision.

-We’ve also heard that the science-fiction RPG is set to release before The Elder Scrolls 6, meaning that Bethesda is likely to throw most of its resources at the sci-fi RPG in a bid to get it out on time.
+We’ve also heard that the science-fiction RPG is set to release before The Elder Scrolls 6, meaning that Bethesda is likely to throw most of its resources at the sci-fi RPG in a bid to get it out before next-gen consoles release.

 If the game is in as much trouble as one leaker says it is, it could miss the next-gen consoles’ launch altogether.